Some things I’ve heard, read and seen this month.

 Anyway, I also went to see her play live this month and that was good.
 Seeing her and the four-piece band performing the songs also helped me to like them; I tend not to analyse music that much but when seeing it live I can’t help but be more aware of the contribution of individual instruments and how it all fits together.
 I guess, also, it’s one of the few times I’m doing nothing else while listening to music.

 The gig was at EartH in Hackney, which I’d never been to before.
 It’s a great place, once a cinema, originally the Savoy in 1936, then ABC, Konak and finally Ace before becoming a snooker hall and community centre from 1984.
 It reopened as EartH, “a multi-arts space”, last year.
-I loved the experience of arriving there: walking through an unassuming doorway between a tattooist and a Turkish restaurant, up flights of plain stairs and then, suddenly, out into a vast space, high up, looking down into a cavernous auditorium, at wooden terraces to sit on and the peeling paint of the walls.
+I loved the experience of arriving there: walking in through doors between a tattooist and a Turkish restaurant, up flights of plain stairs and then, suddenly, out into a vast space, high up, looking down into this cavernous auditorium, at wooden terraces to sit on and the peeling paint of the walls.
 Something about the size of the space, its shabbiness, and even the smell reminded me of San Francisco in the late 1990s.
 I’ve no idea why, but that pleased me nonetheless.

 Also this month, Holly Herndon’s PROTO came out, which I was excited about, having loved 2015’s Platform.
 I haven’t been as taken with the entire album (yet) but its best bits are just as good and exciting.
 Here’s Eternal: